MPAS-Dev/MPAS-Tools/conda_package/docs/ocean/visualization.rst

                             List of variables to plot.
 All variables on cells in the data file is the default.
       -c COLORMAP, --colormap COLORMAP
                             A colormap to use for the plots, default depends on the field name.
+      --flip                Flip the x axis for all transects

 See `transects <https://github.com/MPAS-Dev/geometric_features/tree/main/geometric_data/ocean/transect>`_
 from ``geometric_features`` for a examples of what a geojson transect might